-17. Financial Assistance Costs: Did the recipient and its subrecipients ensure that: a. no program participant received financial assistance under 24 CFR 576.105(a) ,, that was of the same type of assistance that the program participant was Yes No N/A receiving through other public sources; and b. no program participant who received replacement housing payments under the Uniform Relocation Act (URA) received financial assistance under 24 CFR 576.105(a) during the period of time covered by the URA payments?
-[24 CFR 576.105(d)] Describe Basis for Conclusion: 18.
-E I Financial Assistance Costs: Were eligible costs listed in 24 CFR 576.105(a) paid only to a housing owner, utility company, or other third party (not directly to the l Vac No NI/A program participant)?
-Yes No N/A [24 CFR 576.105(a)] Yes No N/A Yes No N/A [24 CFR 576.105(a)] Yes No N/A [24 CFR 576.105(a)] Yes No N/A [24 CFR 576.105(a)] Yes No N/A [24 CFR 576.105(a)] Yes No N/A 10 [24 CFR 576.105(a)] Yes No N/A 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: No N/A 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing No N/A 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to all applicants?
-No N/A 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to all applicants?
-[24 CFR 576.105(a)(1)] 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to all applicants?
-19. [24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to all applicants?
-[24 CFR 576.105(a)(1)] 19.
-[24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to all applicants?
-[24 CFR 576.105(a)(1)]
+• Financial Assistance Costs: Did the recipient and its subrecipients ensure that: a. no program participant received financial assistance under 24 CFR 576.105(a) ,, that was of the same type of assistance that the program participant was receiving through other public sources; and Yes No N/A b. no program participant who received replacement housing payments under the Uniform Relocation Act (URA) received financial assistance under 24 CFR 576.105(a) during the period of time covered by the URA payments?
+[24 CFR 576.105(d)] Describe Basis for Conclusion: Financial Assistance Costs: Were eligible costs listed in 24 CFR 576.105(a) paid only to a housing owner, utility company, or other third party (not directly to the program participant)?
+Yes No N/A [24 CFR 576.105(a)] Describe Basis for Conclusion: Financial Assistance Costs (Rental Housing Application Fees): Were rental housing application fees paid for with ESG funds a standard charge issued by the owner to Voc No. NI/A all applicants?
+Yes No N/A [24 CFR 576.105(a)(1)] Describe Basis for Conclusion:

+20. Financial Assistance Costs (Security Deposits): Were security deposits paid for with ESG funds equal to no more than 2 months' rent? Ш Ш [24 CFR 576.105(a)(2)] Yes No N/A Describe Basis for Conclusion: 21.
+Financial Assistance Costs (Last Month's Rent): Were costs for the last month's rent paid for with ESG funds: a. necessary to obtain housing for a program participant; Yes No N/A b. paid to the owner of the housing at the time the owner was paid the security deposit and first month's rent; c. less than or equal to one month's rent; and d. included in calculating the program participant's total rental assistance?
+[24 CFR 576.105(a)(3)] Describe Basis for Conclusion: 22. , Financial Assistance Costs (Utility Deposits): Were utility deposits paid for with ESG funds only for eligible types of utility services (gas, electric, water, and sewage) and required by the utility company for all customers?
+Yes No N/A [24 CFR 576.105(a)(4)] Describe Basis for Conclusion: 23.
+Financial Assistance Costs (Utility Payments): Were utility payments paid for with ESG funds: a. within the limit of 24 months of utility payments per program participant, per Yes No N/A service, including up to 6 months of utility payments in arrears, per service; b. only provided when the program participant or a member of the same household has an account in his or her name with a utility company or proof of responsibility to make utility payments; and c. only for eligible types of utility services (gas, electric, water, and sewage)?
+[24 CFR 576.105(a)(5)] Describe Basis for Conclusion: